aerosense-ai/data-gateway/docs/source/deployment.rst

 Create a Service Account
 ========================

-The gateway that you install on a turbine needs to upload data to AeroSense Cloud.
+The gateway that you install on a turbine needs to upload data to Aerosense Cloud.
 However, we don't want "just anybody" to be able to write data to the store - that leaves us vulnerable to a wide range of attacks.
 So the gateway must authenticate itself with the store prior to upload.